 The Audit and Risk Committee is governed by its charter, as approved by the Board.
 The Charter is available within the Corporate Governance section on Cyclopharm's website, at www.cyclopharm.com.au.
-The Audit and Risk Committee comprises two Directors, both being non-executive Directors.
-The non-executive Directors are Mr Heaney, Acting Chairman of the Audit and Risk Committee and Mr Gould.
-The qualifications of the Committee members are located in the Directors' Report on page 16.
+The Audit and Risk Committee comprises three Directors, all of whom are non-executive Directors.
+The non-executive Directors are Mr Heaney, Chairman of the Audit and Risk Committee, Mr Gould and Mr McDonald.
+The qualifications of the Committee members are located in the Directors' Report on page 18 and 19.
 The Audit and Risk Committee's responsibilities include: